liane4323/sep10-freedom-project/tool/learning-log.md

 *  animation-iteration-count → amount of times the animation repeats
 *  word-spacing → the distance between each word as the animation is on
+*  @keyframe is a rule that specifies the animation code

+Below is a code snippet of code that I found interesting, I may consider using it on my own website.

 ```
  @keyframes change-color {